roz0n/Trendeye/README.md

 ![App Screenshot](https://via.placeholder.com/468x300?text=App+Screenshot+Here)

 ## Tech Stack
-**Client:** Swift, UIKit, CoreML
+**Client:** Swift, UIKit, AVKit, CoreML

-**Server:** TypeScript, Node, Express
+**Server:** TypeScript, Node, Express (mainly `JSDOM` for image scraping)

-**Deployment:** Terraform, DigitalOcean
+**Deployment:** Terraform, Docker, DigitalOcean (Ubuntu VPS)

-## Features
+## Notable Features
-- Light/dark mode toggle
-- Live previews
-- Fullscreen mode
-- Cross platform
+Trendeye is a simple app with a simple purpose, but contains some interesting UI/UX goodies built from scratch:

+- Snapchat-style full-screen camera view input powered by AVKit (namely, `AVCaptureSession`)
+- Instagram-style image panning and zooming (built by leveraging `UIPanGestureRecognizer` and `UIPinchGestureRecognizer` in tandem)
+- Stretchy table headers (using a modified version of Michael Nachbaur's [solution](https://nachbaur.com/2020/05/06/stretchable-tableview-header/))

+Most importantly, all this was accomplished using **zero** third-party libraries!
+Though, in some ways I wish I had used them as I found many bugs in UIKit along the way 🌝

 ## Roadmap
-- Additional browser support
-- Add more integrations
+- *Greatly* improve accuracy of the image classification model
+- Implement photo framing and cropping using `UIGraphicsImageRenderer`
+- Persist classification results on the device using CoreData or Realm and sync them with iCloud

 ## Run Locally
 Clone the project